 Must-Visit Parks and Monuments

-Among the incredible natural and historic sites in Hawaii, Haleakalā National Park, the “House of the Sun” on Maui, is a massive shield volcano that offers spectacular views of the sunrise.
-You can hike around and into Hawaii’s active Kilauea volcano on a guided tour, then visit the museum and stay at the hotel near the summit.
-At the Pearl Harbor monument, now known as World War II Valor in the Pacific National Monument, a somber air surrounds the USS Arizona Memorial, dedicated to those killed in the infamous 1941 attack.
-The striking power of erosion is on view at Kauai’s Waimea Canyon State Park.
-The “Grand Canyon of the Pacific” was created by the collapse of the volcano that formed the island.
+Among the incredible natural and historic sites in Hawaii, Maui’s Haleakalā National Park, the “House of the Sun,” is a massive shield volcano that offers unparalleled sunrise views.
+At the World War II Valor in the Pacific National Monument, a somber air surrounds the USS Arizona Memorial, dedicated to those killed in the 1941 attack at Pearl Harbor.
+The striking power of erosion is on view at Kauai’s Waimea Canyon State Park; the “Grand Canyon of the Pacific” was created by the collapse of the volcano that formed the island.
 Pu'uhonua o Hōnaunau National Historical Park, known for its fantastical mask carvings, is a sacred place of refuge that Hawaiians used in ancient times.

 Only in Hawaii

-For a taste of classic Hawaii, take a private hula dance lesson at your hotel or at the Hawaii Hula Company.
+For a taste of classic Hawaii, take a private hula dance lesson and learn to make leis with the Hawaii Hula Company.
 In the spring, the Merrie Monarch Festival gathers the best hula groups for a visually spectacular competition and other traditional cultural activities.
-You’ll find slack-key guitarists (kī hō‘alu) performing at the Outrigger Reef on the Beach in Waikiki or the Outrigger Waikiki on the Beach.
-The Bishop Museum in Honolulu features comprehensive exhibits on Hawaiian culture and houses the world’s largest collection of Polynesian artifacts, and the Polynesian Cultural Center on Oahu’s northeast coast offers visitors an authentic luau dinner and show.
+You’ll find slack-key guitarists, known as kī hō‘alu, performing at the Outrigger resorts in Waikiki; there’s also a Slack Key Festival in Kona every September.
+The Bishop Museum in Honolulu houses the world’s largest collection of Polynesian artifacts, and the Polynesian Cultural Center on Oahu’s northeast coast offers visitors an authentic luau dinner and show.
 The island of Molokai is home to the Kalaupapa National Historical Park, which preserves the leprosy colonies that operated there until 1969, near the tallest sea cliffs in the world.